Amputations Affect Quality of Life in Patients Who Lose Limbs After Accidents

 - The physician’s carelessness harmed the patient in a way that “more than likely” caused them not to receive proper care in a timely manner that could’ve been life sustaining

-Upon learning that they may lose, or have already lost a limb, patients cannot be expected to be “fine” emotionally.
+Upon learning that they may lose, or have already lost a limb, patients cannot be expected to be “fine” emotionally for some time (if ever again).
 Physically, the loss of a limb has its obvious consequences.
 However, those who have not experienced such a trauma cannot begin to understand the emotional impact loss of limb has on a victim.
 The enormous emotional anguish and PTSD that results from an amputation cannot be measured in dollar amounts.

 After an amputation, victims must cope with a “new normal”.
 They must learn to live life differently than they once did, and may feel extreme levels of anxiety and depression.
 They may be forced to give up hobbies or a career they loved due to an accident or surgical error over which they had no control.
 For some, being cared for by others when they were once active and independent in their lives is difficult to accept.
 Victims also may find themselves wheelchair bound for extended amount of time, or even permanently, if medical interventions such as Physical and Occupational therapy fail to restore their ability to walk using prothesis.